-An extension fee of \$1,000 must be paid on arrival at BMS to cover the cost of field trips, lab supplies and course materials.
+An extension fee of \$1,000 must be paid on arrival at BMSC to cover the cost of field trips, lab supplies and course materials.

 There is a mandatory room and board charge of \$1,840 for the 13 weeks.
 Information concerning course prerequisites and application procedures for Marine Science may be obtained from the Department of Biological Sciences or the Office of the Dean of Science.
-Permission to register in these courses is available from the Director of the Bamfield Marine Station, to whom application should be made
+Permission to register in these courses is available from the Director of the Bamfield Marine Sciences Centre, to whom application should be made.

-See §211 Course Listings for descriptions of available Marine Science
+See §221 Course Listings for descriptions of available Marine Science courses.

-173.12 Mathematics
+183.12 Mathematics

-173.12.1 Honors in Mathematics
+183.12.1 Honors in Mathematics

 Continuation in the Honors in Mathematics program requires a minimum GPA of 3.0 in the preceding Fall/Winter.
-Graduation requires a minimum GPA of 3.0 on ★30 in each Fall/Winter.
+Graduation requires a minimum GPA of 3.0 on ★24 in each Fall/Winter.